 With climate change, you make predictions in the same way, but there is wide variation between the predictions given by different models.
 Ultimately, it becomes risk analysis.
 How much risk are you going to take if you say this pavement will last 15 or 20 years?

-GEOSYNTHETICA: Let’s talk about the geosynthetic reinforced chip seal (GRCS) you presented at TRB.
+GEOSYNTHETICA: Let’s talk about the geosynthetic reinforced chip seal (GRCS) you presented at TRB [in 2016].
 Is it connected to climate change?
 And what differentiates this research from other geosynthetic-reinforced pavement studies?

 MALLICK: As you know, geosynthetics have been used for a long time in the base course and subgrade layers to prevent fines from mixing and provide reinforcement against roadway fatigue and rutting.
 But geosynthetics are also used closer to the surface as an interlayer, a stress-absorbing layer.